Shreya-Mamadapur/Shreya-Mamadapur/README.md

  🔭 I’m Shreya, currently studying post-grad in Embedded Systems at LCIT.

- 🌱 I’m learning to code/script in C/C++, Matlab, Bash
+ 🌱 I’m learning to code/script in C/C++, Matlab and Bash

  💬 Ask me anything about Embedded Hardware designing